-Symptom Check item CONSULT-II cannot access CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) (For detailed circuit, refer to "MIL & Data Link Connectors Wiring Diagram" in EC section.) any system.
-CONSULT-II DLC cable and CONSULT-II CONVERTER.
-CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
+Symptom Check item CONSULT-II cannot access any system.
+CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) (For detailed circuit, refer to "MIL & Data Link Connectors Wiring Diagram" in EC section.)
+CONSULT-II DLC cable 0010111711 CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
 Refer to "Checking Equipment".)
-CONSULT-II cannot access Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) individual system.
-(Other systems can be accessed.)
-Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.)
-Open or short circuit CAN communication.
-Refer to LAN-4 , " Precautions When Using CONSULT-II" .
+CONSULT-II cannot access ndividual system.
+(Other sysems can be accessed.) • Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) enis can be accessed.
+Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.) ne DDL1 and DDL2 circu nort in a DDL circuit con he DDL1 and DDL2 circunort in a DDL circuit con he DDL1 and DDL2 circunort in a DDL circuit con uits from DLC pins 12, 13, 14 and 15 may be connected to more than one system.
+A nected to a control unit in one system may affect CONSULT-II access to other system.